daveyoon64/shopstyle_ebates_test/README.md

  * I break the problem down and get the first page meeting the criteria.

 ## Second Pass
+ * I keep it simple when planning the crawling.
+I intially try out a simple recursion.
+ * Although this works, there's a lot of concerns in terms of memory usage and Python's limited recursion capabilities.
+ * The test takes awhile (roughly > 10 minutes) and the stack frame uses quite a bit of memory!
+ * I have a working solution and now I try to make it more readable and reusable.

 # Environment
 I used virtualenv & virtualenvwrapper with pip managing my custom packages.